A good while back, I mentioned having something like nine IM and VoIP accounts, none of them truly interoperable with each other.

 There’s even a particularly annoying buddy that I simply cannot remove (although that person is no longer using that particular account).

-In short, the current MSN client for the is a shambles when it comes to managing large buddy lists, and the Yahoo one would outshine if it were not for the fact that there are about three people still using Yahoo on my buddy list (which used to number over one hundred contacts back in the early 00’s).
+In short, the current MSN client for the Mac is a shambles when it comes to managing large buddy lists, and the Yahoo one would outshine if it were not for the fact that there are about three people still using Yahoo on my buddy list (which used to number over one hundred contacts back in the early 00’s).

-So I am, of course, using to do the brunt of the work of adding buddies to my work account, moving them from group to group, etc. I cannot, however, get rid of the old groups no matter what I try, so I decided to simply hide empty groups from the buddy list.
+So I am, of course, using Adium to do the brunt of the work of adding buddies to my work account, moving them from group to group, etc. I cannot, however, get rid of the old groups no matter what I try, so I decided to simply hide empty groups from the buddy list.

-And no, on or doesn’t do it any better – after all, they both use libpurple, and I did try.
+And no, Pidgin on Windows or Linux doesn’t do it any better – after all, they both use

-I also expect to withdraw from sites like and once I’ve had enough of poking around at them trying to figure out precisely what sort of diluted sense of identity people derive from them.
+I also expect to withdraw from sites like Twitter and Facebook once I’ve had enough of poking around at them trying to figure out precisely what sort of diluted sense of identity people derive from them.

-For now, I suppose, keeping a presence there is a necessary evil when it comes to understanding what people are doing online – not to mention trying to divine the reasons behind the kind of they have.
+For now, I suppose, keeping a presence there is a necessary evil when it comes to understanding what people are doing online – not to mention trying to divine the reasons behind the kind of valuation they have.